Beduncan/Click-Game/README.md

-# Click Cars
+# Clicky Cars

-This is a memeory based game that has 12 buttons with different cars on each one.
-The piont of the game is to click as many of the cars without clicking the same one twice.
-If you get all 12 you win if you click the same one twice you lose.
-Your Topscore will be watched so good luck.
-This application is made with react.js.
+Clicky-Cars the memory based react game!
+This game has 12 cards that have pictures of different cars on each one.
+Every-time you click a card the order of the cards changes.
+The job of user is to click on as many of the cards as they can without clicking on the same card twice.
+The game records how many cars you click on.
+I Created a file called car.json, this file held all the information for each card.
+I passed this file through as props to a component which was the html for the cards making it reusable for all 12 cards.
+This was my first react project and thought me a lot.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+All that is needed for this app start on your system is clone this repo onto your computer.
+Then run yarn install in the projects folder on your terminal.
+Then run yarn start and the app should open for you in your browser.

 ### Prerequisites

 ```
 * clone repo from github
 * run yarn install in the project folder
-* run yarn
+* run yarn start
 ```

 ### Installing